Master of Arts Degree in Counselor Education with the Clinical Mental Health Counseling Concentration

 How to Apply

 Applicants must have completed a bachelor’s degree.
 Preference is given to students with a 3.0 undergraduate GPA or better.
-All applicants must submit a Graduate Record Examination score.
-Preference is given to students with a combined score of 1000 or better on the Verbal and Quantitative sections of the GRE.
+Applicants with an undergraduate GPA below 2.7 will have to submit scores for the Verbal and Quantitative sections of the Graduate Record Examination (GRE).
 Applicants apply directly to the College of Graduate Studies by submitting a Graduate School Admissions Form, transcript, and three letters of recommendation.
 In addition, applicants must submit a 2-3 page paper explaining why they want to become a Clinical Mental Health Counselor and describing their personal suitability to becoming a Clinical Mental Health Counselor.
 Applicant interviews are conducted during the Fall and Spring Semesters.
 Students can take up to 9 hours before being admitted to the program by applying for Special Student Status.
-Students can find the application for Special Student Status on the College of Graduate Studies web site at http://www.utoledo.edu/graduate/prospectivestudents/admission/mainapply.html#admissiondownload.
+Students can find the application for Special Student Status on the College of Graduate Studies web site.
 Potential applicants may also wish to refer to our Tips for Applicants page.
 People interested in exploring admission to the Clinical Mental Health Counseling program should contact Dr. Caroline O'Hara, CMHC Program Coordinator, at Caroline.Ohara@utoledo.edu (preferred) or 419.530.6125.
 The deadlines for submitting applications for admission to the program are September 15, January 15, and May 15.

 A Quality Learning Environment